iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Nonconvex Proximal Mapping.md

 > $f: \R^n \rightarrow \overline \R$ is prox-bounded if there exists $\lambda > 0, x \in \R^n$ such that $\env_f(x) > \infty$.
 > The supremum of the set of all such $\lambda$, $\lambda_f$ is the prox-boundedness of $f$.

+A function that is bounded below would be a sufficient condition for prox-boundedness.